maechler/a2e/README.md

 # a2e - a library to auto tune autoencoders

 This library is based on [Keras](https://keras.io/), [SMAC](https://github.com/automl/SMAC3/) and [HpBandSter](https://github.com/automl/HpBandSter/).
 It implements AutoML methods that are designed, but not limited to auto tune autoencoder architectures.
+Examples of its usage can be found in [experiments](./experiments).

 ## Features